 Camp Chef 12-Inch Seasoned Cast Iron Skillet (view at Amazon): While the price is right and it can easily be confused with a Lodge, this pan heats up too fast, causing smokey conditions; it was also a bit too clunky for our testers.

 What to Look for in a Cast Iron Skillet

-If you’re wondering what size skillet to buy, consider choosing from these three options: 8-, 10-, or 12-inch in diameter.
-The 8-inch is great for two small steaks, or three fried eggs, which makes it perfect for one or two people.
-Then we have the 10-inch, reasonably easy to store in size and weight, and a classic size to roast a chicken, make a frittata or bake cornbread.
-The 12-inch is a crowd-pleaser; you can pull off a meal for four in it, whether you are preparing some tofu or searing a ribeye.
-Out of the three sizes, the 10-inch is the most versatile.
+If you’re wondering what size skillet to buy, consider choosing from these three options: 8, 10, or 12 inches in diameter.
+The 8-inch is great for two small steaks or three fried eggs, which makes it perfect for one or two people.
+Then we have the 10-inch, which is reasonably easy to store due to its size and weight; it's also a classic size to roast a chicken, make a frittata, or bake cornbread.
+The 12-inch is a crowd-pleaser: You can pull off a meal for four in it, whether you are preparing some tofu or searing a ribeye.
+Of the three sizes, the 10-inch is the most versatile.

-Once you have created those initial layers of seasoning, you will want to maintain that beautiful coating to give your cast iron a much desired nonstick surface.
-Go ahead and wash that cast iron skillet with some soap and water, don’t be scared!
-Or, you could make a mixture of salt and oil and scrub scrub scrub all the grime off of it.
+Once you have created those initial layers of seasoning, you will want to maintain that beautiful coating to give your cast iron a much-desired nonstick surface.
+Don't be scared of going ahead and washing that cast iron skillet with some soap and water!
+Or, you could make a mixture of salt and oil and scrub, scrub, scrub all the grime off of it.
 If you’ve made something like pancakes, you can just wipe it clean with a paper towel.
 Make sure you don’t forget to thoroughly dry your skillet because that’s when it can start to rust.
 And then, apply a thin layer of oil (any vegetable oil will do), and place the skillet on high heat.
-Once it cools, it is ready to be stored.
+Once it cools, it's ready to be stored.